 A little bit of water goes inside the pen and they can paint the scene to life!
-Whether waiting at the airport, or while on the flight, these are a no-mess ideal travel activity for toddlers.
+Whether waiting at the airport or while on the flight, these are no-mess ideal travel activities for toddlers.
 When the pages dry, the picture will disappear and it can be painted all over again!

 This is recommended for preschoolers aged 3 and up, but it makes a perfect addition to toddler airplane activities as well.

 Keep an eye out for these triangular crayons so they do not roll off the table.
 After you bonk your head for the 5th time trying to retrieve crayons that have rolled off the tray table, you will wish you had these!

 My (now) 5-year-old is learning letters and loves using every single page of a Post-it note to practice his letters.
 My (now) 7-year-old loves pretending they are trading cards and loves to create each design and then trade them or create a card game as we travel.